 Owner’s manuals are generic by necessity.
 If you need specific maintenance advice, ask your local bike shop if they provide seminars on bike maintenance.
 There quite a few good books about bike maintenance available.
 And there are tons of internet sites dedicated to the topic.

 Your local SE dealer will be glad to help and will contact us to help solve the issue.
 The dealer will inspect your bike for defects in materials or workmanship.
 If it is a valid warranty claim, the dealer will contact our Technical Service department and we will work to resolve the problem as quickly as possible.
 If an authorized SE dealer is not nearby, please visit your local professional bicycle shop for assistance – we’ll work with any bike shop willing to help you through the potential claim.
 You must have a copy of your receipt or invoice that proves you are the original owner of the SE product purchased from an authorized SE dealer.
 If you are outside of the USA, please contact your local distributor or the authorized SE representative for your country.

 With so many different models and different colors in the SE line, it’s impossible for us to stock replacement decals for all of our bikes.
-But for our popular models, we do have replacement decals in multiple colors as you can see HERE.

 We sold out of our original frame decals many moons ago.
 Some first- and second-generation reproduction decals are available through www.bmxproducts.com.

 SE Racing uniforms are currently available through Potter Racing Products.

 We would love to get the whole world on SE bikes.
 But if we gave all our bikes away, we’d surely go out of business.
 We do sponsor select riders and we do repost rad photos and sometimes give away free bikes and parts.
 We are part of the community.
 We are everywhere.
 Just keep doing your thing and if you are doing everything right, good things will come.